SuzieP/Pirical/README.md

 <iframe width="600" height="600" frameborder="0" scrolling="no" src="//plotly.com/~spap/32.embed"></iframe>

-###### Is the difference between the actual gender ratio and the expected gender ratio evidence of bias or randomness?
-Let's explore.
+***Is the difference between the actual gender ratio and the expected gender ratio evidence of bias or randomness?***
+Statistical tests confirm that the disparity in the ratios is a sign of gender bias and identify the following biases per stage:
+* Screening Stage : No significant gender bias
+* Assessment Stage : Significant gender bias favoring males and discriminating against females.
+* Interview Stage : Significant gender bias favoring females over males.
+* Offer Stage: Significant gender bias favoring males over females with males being 1.38 times more likely to get an offer than females.